ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ## Advisories

-Ethereum Classic's mission can only be adequately understood through the events surrounding its origin story, which by definition puts it at odds with its sibling [Ethereum™](https://ethereum.org) in several essential ways.
+Ethereum Classic's mission can only be adequately understood through the events surrounding its origin story, which by definition puts it at odds with its sibling [Ethereum™](https://ethereum.org) in several important ways.
 But these differences should not be misunderstood as pitting Ethereum Classic against Ethereum™ as a whole.
 On the contrary, the two projects have far, far more in common than what separates them.
 Both Ethereum projects share the same general ambition to change the world for the better; the difference lies in what each project thinks is required to achieve this change.

 Ethereum Classic isn't anti-Ethereum™.
 Ethereum Classic _is_ Ethereum.